Secodis/TSS-WEB/Controls/SSDLC_Secure-Development.md

 2. **Use of Mature Technologies:** Applications and services SHOULD prioritize and utilize established security features, languages, and frameworks.

-3. **Conduct Threat Modeling:** For applications and services with *risk class >= [HIGH]*, threat modeling session MUST be conducted before the implementation starts.
-The threat model MUST be updated for every architectural change.
+3. **Conduct Threat Modeling:** For applications and services with *risk class >= [HIGH]*:
+    - A threat modeling session MUST be conducted prior to the start of implementation.
+    - The resulting mitigation measures MUST be incorporated into the planning.
+    - The threat model MUST be updated with every major architectural change.

 4. **Documented Security Architecture:** For applications with *risk class >= [HIGH]*, a documented security architecture MUST describe relevant security aspects, invariants, controls, threats of the respective application or service.